List of people who have walked across Australia: Leigh Thomson-Mathews

 Leigh set off from Perth on 8 March 2010 with his brother Sam.
 Sydney was their original destination, but the two decided to complete their journey in Melbourne, arriving on 3 July 2010.

 Sam Thomson-Mathews

 Sam set off from Perth on 8 March 2010 with his brother Leigh.
 Sydney was their original destination, but the two decided to complete their journey in Melbourne, arriving on 3 July 2010.

 Mike Pauly

 In 2011, then 71-year-old Mike Pauly walked from Melbourne to Perth to raise funds for Arthritis WA.
 This was Mike's second walk across Australia, having previously walked from Fremantle to Melbourne in 2009.
 Mike completed both journeys despite suffering from Osteoarthritis in both of his knee joints.

 Jeff Johnson

-Jeff Johnson walked 4791 km in 2011, and raised $68,000 for the Newborn and paediatric Emergency Transport Service (NETS) in the process.
+Jeff Johnson walked 4791 km in 2011, and raised $68,000 for the Newborn and pediatric Emergency Transport Service (NETS) in the process.
 This was his second walk across Australia, having recently walked from north to south in 2007.